Using the Law to Promote Veganism and Animal Rights

 - in the UK all medication is tested on animals which means there are no vegan options available.
 These tests are unnecessary and produce unreliable results, while there are excellent alternatives available.

 These are just a few examples of the myriad ways in which obstacles are put in the way of vegans living according to their moral conviction that it is wrong to use and kill other animals.

 Using Human Rights to Promote Animal Rights

-The rights of non-human animals to be treated with respect, not to be exploited or killed, are not currently recognised in any legal system in the world; non-human animals have no legal rights in the true sense of the word.
+The rights of non-human animals to be treated with respect and not to be exploited or killed are not currently recognised in any legal system in the world; non-human animals have no legal rights in the true sense.
 Morally, animals are holders of rights and vegans live in recognition of that, but legally there is no recognition of that to date.
 Welfare laws do not recognise the rights of other animals, they instead regulate precisely how other animals can be used and killed.

 Widespread change will require a significant element of self-help by those of us who are able to do so.
 These pages are intended to give vegans some information about human rights, international, regional and national, that may be referred to and relied upon in advocating for respect for the vegan philosophy and better provision for vegans.
 We are not able to provide detailed information on every country and these pages are not intended to provide specific legal advice.